 For example, apples are high in fructose and contain on average 19 grams of fructose naturally, coming in at around 95 calories per large apple.
 However, apples are also high in fiber and antioxidants, so can help your body with digestion, preventing and treating constipation.

 Lactose is also a naturally occurring sugar but is found mostly in dairy products, notably milk.
-Different dairy-based products contain varying amounts of lactose, making some lactose foods more suitable to the keto diet than others.
+Different dairy-based products contain varying amounts of lactose and high fructose corn syrup, making some lactose foods more suitable to the keto diet than others.

 For example, a 1 cup serving of whole milk contains, on average, around 13 grams of lactose.
 However, most types of mozzarella cheese usually contain less than 5 grams of lactose.